 You’ll also have access to our new multi-million pound facility, featuring the new state-of-the-art Surrey Clinical Simulation Centre.

 What you will study

-Registered practitioners: If you are a registered practitioner looking for an undergraduate programme to further your learning, please visit our continuing professional development page.
+Registered practitioners: If you’re a registered practitioner looking for an undergraduate course to further your learning, please visit our continuing professional development page.

 Recognised by the Nursing and Midwifery Council (NMC) for the purpose of registration as a qualified nurse (child).